eriqande/flockture/README.md

 about intermediate calculations than flock does, so it might be useful for people  endeavoring to understand how the flock algorithm behaves.

-We are currently still testing to confirm that flockture yields the same results as flock.

 ## Running stuff